cosmos/ibc/spec/app/ics-200-batch-application-middleware/README.md

 So it improves allowing to set same timeout and one memo for whole batch, it is incompatible with existing sequence increments, channel timeout logic, middleware and fees.

-### Sync atomic batches
+### Async packets seqeunce

-Could hold off execution of next packet in batch until previous packet ACK or error.
+Could hold off execution of next packet in batch until previous packet ACK forcefully.
-But if all packets are well know to be executed in this block, really get sync batch as degenrative case.
+But given that implementers if packets and chain are free to choose stragey, sequence may or not be here, so up to implementer of interpreter to on target chain t dice.s

 ## Referenes

 [Near Transaction](https://docs.near.org/concepts/basics/transactions/overview) is similar to this specification.
-Packet is action.
-Receipt is batch.
+App packet is action.
+Receipt is batch packet.